-Your Mattress is Sagging: Here’s Why it’s Not Good for Your Health
+Here’s Why a Sagging Mattress is No Good for Your Health

-We know you don’t want to sleep on a sagging mattress.
-Who wants to sleep on a bad mattress?
+We know you don’t want to sleep on a sagging mattress because – obviously – no one sets out to sleep on a bad mattress.
 It’s just that little things can get in the way.
-You find the idea of buying one too daunting, maybe it’s too expensive, or you’re just overwhelmed with the idea of trying to find a good one amidst a sea of online mattress companies.
-So you wait, and you wait, and pretty soon your old-school mattress is starting to show some serious sag.
+You find the idea of buying one too daunting, maybe it’s too expensive, or you’re just overwhelmed with the idea of so many options So you wait, and wait, and pretty soon your old-school mattress is starting to show some serious sag.
 So why are you still sleeping on it?

-A sagging mattress is an embarrassing eye-sore, but it’s not just that: having an old mattress could be causing you some real health issues.
+A sagging mattress is an embarrassing eye-sore, but it’s not just that: having an old mattress could cause you some real health issues.
 You wouldn’t drive a car if it wasn’t up to current safety standards, so why is a mattress any different?
 If anything, a mattress is more important for your long-term health: we spend eight hours a night on our beds: that’s a third of our lives.
-Here are some things you may not know about what your sagging mattress is doing to your health, and what you can do about it.
+Don’t let that be time wasted.
+Here are some things you may not know about what your sagging mattress is doing to your wellbeing, and what you can do about it.

-Chances are you’ve owned that sagging mattress since the Bush administration, and if you have that means that its accrued some serious mileage when it comes to body oils and dead skin.
-You know who loves skin flakes?
+Here’s one thing you might not immediately think of, when worrying about a sagging mattress: irritants and bugs.
+Chances are you’ve owned that sagging mattress since the Bush administration, and if you have it means that your bed has accrued some serious body oils and dead skin.
+It’s not your sagging mattresses’ fault, that’s a lot of mileage!
+Unfortunately, You know who loves skin flakes?
 Dust mites.
-Those horrid little things feast on those deposits that are left in any sagging mattress.
+Those horrid little things feast on the deposits that are left in any sagging mattress.
 Is this disgusting?
 Absolutely.
 Is it bad for your health?
 Most definitely.

-Twinges & Aches: Back Pain is Exacerbated by a Sagging Mattress
+Twinges & Aches: Can a Sagging Mattress Cause Back Pain?

 Our spines are extremely sensitive and complex areas full of tissue and nerves.
 Some people’s backs are highly sensitive to pain, while others can live for years with degenerative issues without feeling so much as a twinge.
 If you’re sleeping on a saggy mattress though, your body will definitely let you know.
+Don’t wait for a doctor to tell you something.
 If you’re waking up with a stiff back after a night on your mattress, listen to your body.
 Those nerve endings are yelling: this mattress is old, sagging, and ready to go!

-It’s Never Been Better to Grab a New Mattress
+There Has Never Been a Better Time to Grab a New Mattress

 Here’s the good news: you don’t have to beholden to your old, sagging mattress.
-With the advent of the internet, we can have comfort delivered right to our doors.
-The DreamCloud hybrid mattress uses cutting edge materials to give you the best alignment and contouring for your back, creating a healthy sleep space that is going to leave you feeling well rested and supported.
-Why waste anymore of your life on a bunk mattress that’s going to give you back pains and allergies?
-Feel more energized and give yourself a headstart on the day.
-It’s not just for you, it’s for your coworkers.
-Surprised?
-For more on this idea, check out our post on how sleeping more makes you a better leader at work.
-Give the DreamCloud a try and feel the difference from the very first night.
-Your back is going to thank you.
+With the advent of the internet, it’s easy to have a comfortable and supportive mattress delivered right to your door.
+The DreamCloud hybrid mattress uses combines the best of memory foam with the benefits of spring mattresses to give you the best alignment and contouring for your back, creating a healthy sleep space that is going to leave you feeling well-rested and supported.
+Why waste any more of your life on a bunk mattress that’s going to give you back pains and allergies?